Toilet Leaks When Flushed? Here is how to Fix it Fast

 Step 2: Drain the Toilet Tank

-- Flush the toilet and hold the lever down to flush down as much water as possible.
+- Flush the toilet and hold the lever down to flush as much water as possible.

 - Remove the toilet tank lid and place it away in a safe place.
 It can crack easily.

-- There is a little amount of water still left at the bottom of the toilet tank.
-Use the sponge to soak it out and squeeze into the empty bucket.
+- A small amount of water is still left at the bottom of the toilet tank.
+Use the sponge to soak and squeeze it into the empty bucket.

 Step 3: Remove the Toilet